Return to the Costume List

 Adapted from text by Rebecca

-Black tailcoats – All the Transylvanians wear the same basic style of black jacket, though the lapel length and color, number of buttons, and presence or absence of tails varies with each Transylvanian.
-The lapel length varies from chest-length to just above the waist.
-As far as I can tell, all the Trannies’ jackets have peak lapels without buttonholes.
-The center front below the lapels slopes diagonally downward toward the hips.
-It looks like the jackets are not meant to be closed in front.
-The jackets have long sleeves, but most of them are short enough to show the Trannies’ shirt cuffs.
-Some of the jackets look like they have separate cuffs as well (not very noticeable), and some of the sleeves have buttons, which indicates a sleeve vent and probably a two-piece (upper and under) sleeve.
-A few of the Trannies’ jackets do not have tails, but are pointed down at the center back as though adding tails would be the next step.
+A few of the Trannies’ jackets do not have tails [Ruth note: it looks like the women's do, but the men's do not], but are pointed down at the center back as though adding tails would be the next step.
 The tails’ ends are rounded (swallowtail, like Columbia’s, but most are wider than hers), and the transition from tail to jacket is pretty much abrupt, although more gradual than Columbia’s.
 Some of the jackets have two buttons (color varies) placed horizontally above the tails.
 I can’t tell if there is a center back seam on the jackets, but it would make the jackets more fitted and the placement of the tails would be easier.

 Black pants – Satiny and pretty tight, though loose enough around the ankles to flare over the socks.
 Pants have side seams and a separate waistband.
 I’m not sure how they fasten, but definitely not a front fly zip.